 As a professional hula dancer, I can emphatically say that most Kauai luaus are special in their own way.

 One of our all-time favorite Kauai luau experiences is the Smith Family Luau.
-You can take a boat ride to Fern Grotto first, then explore their amazing garden, and then head to the luau.
-Find best prices and check availability.
+You can take a boat ride to Fern Grotto first, explore their amazing garden, and then head to the luau.
+Find the best prices and check availability.

 And there’s Luau Kalamaku, where you can take a train ride around Kilohana Plantation and then experience a theatrical storytelling experience about how Polynesians came to Hawaii.
 Find the best prices here.